xvantz/nvim/README.md

    ```bash
    git clone https://github.com/xvantz/nvim.git ~/.config/nvim
    ```
-   (Replace the URL with your remote; SSH works as well.)
 3. Start Neovim. `lazy.nvim` bootstraps itself, syncs plugins, and then `mason-tool-installer` will fetch the declared LSP/formatter binaries.
 The first launch can take a bit—watch the status-line spinner and Noice notifications.
 4. Trigger a health check when everything settles:
    ```vim